A2A

 • The REST binding uses A2A custom-method paths containing colons, such as /message:send.
 These paths collide on Vert.x/platform-http.
 Use protocolBinding=JSONRPC with platform-http, or use httpServerComponent=undertow or httpServerComponent=jetty for REST custom-method routes.

-• Real-time SSE streaming is verified with Undertow and Jetty.
-Vert.x/platform-http buffers InputStream responses and does not deliver events as they are emitted.
+• Real-time SSE streaming is verified with Vert.x/platform-http, Undertow, and Jetty.

 • The default task store is in-memory and single-JVM.
 Register a custom A2ATaskStore for durable or cross-node task state.